magneticio/vamp.io/content/use-cases.md

 1. __Describe services:__ You can describe individual services in a Vamp blueprints (breeds)
 2. __Set SLAs:__
 3. __Sleep easy:__ Vamp will track troughs and spikes in activity and automatically scale services to match your SLAs.
-All scaling events will be logged
+All scaling events will be logged.